Plumsail/forms-docs/SharePoint/designer/web-part.rst

 .. meta::
    :description: How to publish a form to any page with a web part - select list, type of a form (New, Edit or Display) and content type

-SharePoint web part for publishing a SharePoint form to any modern page within the tenant (Office 365) or web application (SharePoint 2019)
+Web part to publish a form to any modern page within the tenant (Office 365) or a web application (SharePoint 2019)
 ====================================================================================================================================================================

 Our Web Part will allow you to publish any Public or SharePoint Form to any page.